 Nancy Stanlick is Professor of Philosophy and Associate Dean and Director of Research in the College of Arts and Humanities at the University of Central Florida.
 She is author of 2 books in American philosophy, editor of an anthology in American philosophy, co-author of a book in ethics, editor of a modernized edition of Thomas Hobbes’s Leviathan, and co-author with Drs.
-Rudy McDaniel and Jonathan Beever of an upcoming book with Routledge, Understanding Digital Ethics (2018).
+Rudy McDaniel and Jonathan Beever of Understanding Digital Ethics (2018) with Routledge.
+Her new book proposal (2021), a modernized edition of George Berkeley's Principles of Human Knowledge and the Three Dialogues Between Hylas and Philonous, is co-edited by Professor of Philosophy and President of the International Berkeley Society, Dr. Nancy Kendrick of Wheaton College, Massachusetts.
 Dr. Stanlick’s interests are primarily in the history of American and Early Modern philosophy, the history of ideas, and theoretical and applied ethics.
 She earned a Ph.D. in philosophy from the University of South Florida.

 Dr. Stanlick has been president of the Florida Philosophical Association, Treasurer of the Eastern Division of the Society for Women in Philosophy, area editor in American Philosophy for the Internet Encyclopedia of Philosophy, and is a member of professional associations in philosophy.
 Her university-level teaching experience began in 1981 as a graduate assistant instructor of record teaching formal logic at the University of South Florida.
 She has attained positions of various ranks in faculty and administration from graduate assistant, graduate associate, adjunct instructor, visiting assistant professor, visiting instructor, assistant professor, associate professor, professor, assistant dean and associate dean.
 She regularly runs seminars for the College of Graduate Studies at the University of Central Florida on academic and research ethics and is the keynote speaker for the Burnett Honors College every fall for incoming freshman honors students.

-Dr. Stanlick's responsibilities include CAH faculty relations, student affairs, property and inventory, TIP and RIA award process management, coordinating IE program assessment, faculty qualifications management, director of CAH research, CAH IT, and SACS accreditation compliance.
+Dr. Stanlick's responsibilities include CAH faculty relations, student affairs incl grade appeals, Title IX Liaison, property and inventory, coordinating IE program assessment, faculty qualifications management, director of CAH research, and SACS accreditation compliance.

 - Coordinate GEP Assessment for the University (shared responsibility)